 website | facebook | twitter | pinterest | instagram | google+ | daily project

-Emma currently resides in the United Arab Emirates with her pilot husband and 5 of their 7 children, the older kids are now studying in the UK.
+Emma currently resides in England with her pilot husband and 5 of their 7 children, the older kids are now off studying.
 Despite discovering photography as a means to document her children’s lives within the past few years, she has always had a love for photography, “particularly black and white which stems from my love of black and white films when I was a child.”
 Emma arms herself with a Nikon D700, a variety of prime lenses and a Lensbaby.
-She is the instructor of the CMU workshops Foundations of Composition, The Art of Mobile Photography, and Timeless Photography and Emotive Expression.
+She is the instructor of the CMU workshop, Timeless Photography and Emotive Expression.

 Congratulations to Melanie who said, “I love those ethereal looking shots!
 Beautiful!
 I would love to have one.
 What a fun Christmas gift that would be!” on being the random winner!
 I will email you soon about claiming your new lensbaby!